 These breasts are a mix between round boobs and bell-shaped boobs.
 They tend to be slimmer on the top than round boobs, but they are round and full on the bottom.

-Becoming familiar with your boobs will not only make it easier to find a comfortable, supportive bra, but it can also increase self-esteem and overall mental health.
-Comparing the body you have to the bodies seen on social media, TV, or even in bra advertisements can lead to comparison and unhealthy expectations.
+Becoming familiar with your boobs will not only make it easier to find a comfortable, supportive bra, but it can also build confidence and increase overall mental health.
+Comparing the body you have to the bodies seen on social media, TV, or even in bra advertisements, can lead to comparison and unhealthy expectations.

 "Body image is linked to physical and mental health," Gilberg-Lenz says.
 "Eating disorders, mood disorders, and substance abuse have been linked specifically, in research, to the consumption of social media and negative feelings about looks, weight, and self-image."